MUSIC FOR THE ROYAL SHE

 At least she deserved a song!

-The opening chorus of Henry Purcell’s Birthday Ode for Queen Mary is on the words “Welcome, welcome glorious morn.”
 Queen Mary made her mark in many ways: endowing hospitals and the College of William and Mary, influencing garden design, and popularizing blue and white porcelain and the keeping of goldfish as pets.
-And she inspired Purcell to great heights.

-In 1714, the young princess Caroline traveled to Britain, making her only sea voyage to start her new life as Queen.
-Her safe arrival was celebrated by the composition of this Te Deum for Queen Caroline by George Frideric Handel.
-It was later played at her funeral, welcoming her to heaven.
+The young princess Caroline traveled to Britain, making her only sea voyage to start her new life as Queen.
+Her safe arrival was celebrated by a composition that was later played at her funeral, welcoming her to heaven.